JGomez1612/FortuneTeller-3rd-SBA/README.md

 - Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties.
 - Modify at least one attribute of an element in response to user interaction.
 - Register at least two different event listeners and create the associated event handler functions.
-- Use at least two Browser Object Model (BOM) properties or methods.
+- Use at least two Browser Object Model (BOM) properties or methods.✔
 - Include at least one form and/or input with HTML attribute validation. ✔
 - Include at least one form and/or input with DOM event-based validation.
 (This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)
 - Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).